 Aggregate employment generally increases with growing population.
 Therefore, the ratio of Employment to the working age population is an important indicator of the capacity of the Economy to provide employment to a growing population.
 A decline in the employment-to population ratio is often regarded as an indicator of economic slowdown and a decline in total employment as an indicator of a more severe economic downturn.
-In February 2022 (Q1), the Employment-to-population ratio was 45.5 percent.
-It was observed that the employment-to-population ratio increased in February 2022 (Q1) as compared to February 2021(Q1) at the national level as well as in both urban and rural areas.
-The results show that between February 2021(Q1) and February 2022 (Q1), the employment-to-population ratio increased by 3.5 percentage points at national level, by 2.0 percentage points in rural areas, and by 6.0 percentage points in urban areas.
+In February 2022 (Q1), the Employment-to-population ratio increased in February 2022 (Q1) as compared to February 2021(Q1) at the national level as well as in both urban and rural areas.
+The results show that between February 2021(Q1) and February 2022 (Q1), the employment-to-population ratio increased points at national level, by 2.0 percentage points in rural areas, and by 6.0 percentage points in urban areas.